sayheylaura/manfred-awesomic-cv/README.md

 ![](https://media1.tenor.com/images/2a8ce8d4128b7b6616fb825ede2b47ec/tenor.gif?itemid=11225469)

-To get started, you will need to follow this [JSON schema](https://github.com/getmanfred/mac/blob/master/schema/schema.json)
+To get started, you will need to follow this [JSON schema](https://github.com/getmanfred/mac/blob/master/schema/schema.json).

+Once ready, follow these instructions:

+1. Add it as a json file to services 📂

+2. Go to App.js, then change the import and the state to your shiny JSON file.💻

+3. Lit 🔥🔥🔥